shahata/express-unpkg/README.md

 ## URL Format

-In npm-http-server, the URL is the API.
+In express-unpkg, the URL is the API.
 The server recognizes URLs in the format `/package@version/path/to/file` where:

     package         The @scope/name of an npm package (scope is optional) version         The version, version range, or tag /path/to/file   The path to a file in that package (optional, defaults to main module)

-### Bower Support

-To get a Bower bundle from a package that supports it use the `/bower.zip` file path.
-The zip archive that Bower needs is created dynamically based on the config in `bower.json`.
-The archive contains `bower.json` and all files listed in its `main` section.
-For convenience, the `version` number is automatically replaced with the one from `package.json` so there is no need to manually update it.

-**Please note: *We do NOT recommend JavaScript libraries use Bower*.** It was originally written to solve the problem of bundling CSS and other static assets together with JavaScript in a single package.
-However, that problem is much more ably solved by bundlers like webpack and Browserify at build time.
-Additionally, Bower requires JavaScript libraries to check their build into GitHub (see [why this is bad](https://medium.com/@kentcdodds/why-i-don-t-commit-generated-files-to-master-a4d76382564#.txdxyz5gy)) and publish to the Bower registry, both of which are extra overhead that can be avoided by publishing just the source to npm and using a postinstall script to generate the build.

 ## Debugging

-To enable debug console output, set `DEBUG=npm-http-server` in your environment.
+To enable debug console output, set `DEBUG=express-unpkg` in your environment.